rejetto/hfs/config.md

 - `min_available_mb` refuse to accept uploads if available disk space is below this threshold.
 Default is 100.
 - `dont_overwrite_uploading` uploading a file with name already present in the folder will be renamed if this is enabled.
 Default is false.
 - `keep_session_alive` keeps you logged in while the page is left open and the computer is on.
 Default is true.
+- `session_duration` after how many seconds should the login session expire.
+Default is a day.
+- `acme_renew` automatically renew acme certificate close to expiration.
+Default is false.
+- `listen_interface` network interface to listen on, by specifying IP address.
+Default is any.
+- `base_url` URL to be used for links generation.
+Default is automatic.
+- `ignore_proxies` stop warning about detected proxies.
+Default is false.
+- `descript_ion` enable reading and writing of comments in the old file format *DESCRIPT.ION*.
+Default is yes.
+- `descript_ion_encoding` text encoding to be used for file *DESCRIPT.ION*.
+[List of supported values](https://github.com/ashtuchkin/iconv-lite/wiki/Supported-Encodings).
+Default is `utf8`.
+- `server_code` javascript code that works similarly to [a plugin](dev-plugins.md).
+- `tiles_size` starting value for frontend's tiles size.
+Default is 0.
+- `update_to_beta` includes beta versions searching for updates.
+Default is false.
+- `create-admin` special entry to quickly create an admin account.
+The value will be set as password.
+As soon as the account is created, this entry is removed.

 #### Virtual File System (VFS)